msteffan/fundamentals/04_collections/10_text_hashes.md

 registration_info.delete("weight")
 ```

-Now, the hash does not contain the value 140, nor does it contain the key "weight".
+Now, the hash does not contain the key-value pair `"weight" => 140`.
 The entire key-value pair has been removed from the hash.

 The analogy of Timmy and these organizers is very similar to how forms on the internet
 send their information to a server.
 Timmy is very much like a form on the internet,
 and the organizers are like a Rails server.
-Rails receives and handles information
-from a form as a hash to avoid the "what is what" confusion.
+When we dive into Rails, we'll see how the server receives and handles information from a form as a Ruby hash, in order to avoid the "what is what" confusion.